ISSUE 03

 Exactly, yeah.
 And then through that period, I think there were places that I passed by repeatedly.
 And I was like, oh that’s an interesting spot.
 One of the first spots was Rodeo Galleria, which is this single-story plaza across the street from Koreatown Plaza.

 And it was just such a paradox of ideas because Rodeo Galleria—you’d think it’s this sort of grand, you know, Rodeo Drive type thing.
 And you go in and it’s just low ceilings, fluorescent lights—like a small mall from the late ‘80s.
 But I love that.
 I was like, this is so cool.
-So then I was just walking around the whole mall probably like five times.
+I was just walking around the whole mall probably like five times.
 And because I was the only person there, everyone was just kind of staring at me.

 And also at that time, I think a lot of those businesses were not supposed to be operating so I think they were kind of worried because I would introduce myself as a journalist.
 And then they would like not talk to me because they were like, what are you trying to write about us, you know?